wdnf/wdnf.github.io/js/dom/createelement.md

-# Creating a element using JS
+# Creating a element using JavaScript

 Firstly, create a variable that will contain our new element.
 ```js